pmatatias/logo-n-spinner/README.md

 Flutter loader widget with logo and spinning arc.
-User your image assets to create loader animation with the image logo and spinner arround it.
+Use your image assets to create loader animation with the image logo and spinner arround it.
 Simple to use.
 ## Features

 - Custom image from assets